da-wg/myBlog/content/posts/blog-init.md

 However, I noticed that there are still various topics that I'm still confused about.
 These include:
 - Technical aspects of defi protocols (eg. how SUSHI fees are generated and distributed, how RUNE is able to do cross-chain swaps vs atomic swaps, ALPHA leveraged lending)
 - NFTs (eg. how they are able to verify ownership, what are the next logical "next steps" for projects in this space)
+- Polkadot (eg. the ecosystem, where it excels vs Ethereum)
 - Insurance (eg. how insurance works in the crypto world)
 - Solidity